What to see and do

 Sapa

 Sapa sits in the northern mountains near the Chinese border, surrounded by terraced rice fields and steep valleys.
-Daily life is shaped by Hmong, Dao and other ethnic groups, with traditional dress and farming still part of the landscape.
+Hmong, Dao and other ethnic groups shape daily life, with traditional dress and farming still part of the landscape.
 Most visits revolve around village walks and time spent in the surrounding countryside.

 Ha Long Bay